 Take notes on each topic and prepare a 20-30 second report on each.

-When introduced by the Toastmaster, do NOT comment on the running of the topics session by the Topics Master as the General Evaluator will do this later.
+When introduced by the Toastmaster, do NOT comment on the running of the topics session by the Topics Master as the General Evaluator (if on the agenda) will do this later.

 Shake the toastmasters hand, take ownership of the stage and then comment briskly on each individual contribution – there will probably only be time for 1 quick commendation, 1 recommendation and then 1 or 2 final commendations.